nearit/Android-SDK/docs/enable-triggers.md

 </receiver>
 ```
 The NearIT SDK offers a default recipe reception and visualization.
 It creates a system notification with the notification message and title entered in the what section of a recipe.
 When a user taps on the notification, it starts the app launcher and passes the intent with all necessary information about the push, including the content to display.
-To learn how to deal with the content see (ADD LINK).
+To learn how to deal with the content see this [section](docs/handle-content.md).
 Any other behaviour can be created with an implementation of a custom receiver.
 See (ADD LINK).

 You can set your own icon for the location-based notifications with the method *setNotificationImage(int imgRes)* of *NearItManager*